Raku/doc/README.md

 ## nginx configuration

-Latest version of the generated documentation consists only of static HTML pages .
+Latest version of the generated documentation consists only of static HTML pages.
 All pages are generated with `.html` at the end; however, most internal links don't use that suffix.
-Most places (for instance, GitHub pages) will add it automatically for you.
+Most web servers (for instance, the one that serves with GitHub pages) will add it automatically for you.
 A bare server will not.
 This is what you have to add to the configuration to make it work:

 ```
     location / {